Acuma Incorporated: Governance

 The organisation is managed by an executive officer who is contracted to the organisation, and who acts on the directions of the board as expressed by the elected president.

 Role in Voluntary Student Unionism

 Acuma Incorporated was active in the debate surrounding the introduction of Voluntary Student Unionism (VSU) legislation in Australia.
-In conjunction with Australian University Sport (AUS), Acuma Incorporated produced a study of the impact of VSU on individual campuses around Australia.
+In conjunction with Australian University Sport, Acuma Incorporated produced a study of the impact of VSU on individual campuses around Australia.